zephyrtronium/robot/README.md

 - `respond {on|off}` Control whether to always respond when addressed, which is when the first word of a message contains the bot's current nickname.
 - `regexignore <expression>` Set a new regular expression to filter messages.
 - `speed <integer>` Set a new typing speed.
+- `roll <integer>` Set a new roll queue length.
+This is the number of messages the bot delays before actually learning.
+If the roll queue length is greater than zero and a Twitch user is banned or timed out, all messages within the roll queue from that user are deleted.
+If the bot is launched with a zero roll queue length and without caps, then the roll queue cannot be activated.

 # Stopping